kz-sher/tdcc/README.md

 - Real-Time Updates

 # Installation & Setup
+You could simply to go https://expo.io/@kzsherdev/tdcc and scan the QR-Code.
+Make sure you have Expo Client App installed on your mobile device.

+Alternatively, you could follow the steps below:

 #### Step 1
 Install Expo Client App via Google Play Store (for Android) or App Store (for iOS)